qbic-projects/r-project-template/README.md

 5. Log into Rstudio

    * Open your server at `http://localhost:8889` (or whatever port you specified)
- * Login with the user `rstudio` (when using Docker) or `root` (when using Podman) and the password you specified in the `docker-compose.yml`.
-If you are using Podman and login with `rstudio` you won't have permissions to access the mounted volumes.
+   * Login with the user `rstudio` and the password you specified in the `docker-compose.yml`.

+6. Browse into the `code` folder and update the code as necessary.
+Once finished, make sure to push the changes to a new repository.